Healthy Indoor Air in a COVID-19 World

-Indoor air quality is more important than ever!
-Our team at Comfort-Air Engineering, Inc is here to help keep your home or business safer and healthier.
+Indoor air quality is more important than ever.
+Our team at Comfort-Air Engineering and Primo Plumbing, Inc. is here to help keep your home or business safer and healthier.

-According to research findings on the coronavirus, being indoors, close to each other, occupying the same space, and breathing the same air, increase the risk of COVID-19 transmission than being outdoors and distanced from each other.
+According to research findings on the coronavirus, being indoors, close to each other, occupying the same space, and breathing the same air all increase the risk of COVID-19 transmission more than being outdoors and distanced from each other.

 The Risk of Airborne Viral Transfer